expo/eas-build/packages/cocoapods-cache-plugin/README.md

 Once Sonatype fix this issue on their end, we should be able to get rid of this plugin.

-## Installation
+# Usage

+Install the plugin and that's it!

+## Local installation (for testing)

 ```bash
 sudo gem build cocoapods-cache-plugin.gemspec --output=cocoapods-cache-plugin.gem
 sudo gem install cocoapods-cache-plugin.gem
 ```

-# Usage
+# Publishing

-Install the plugin and that's it!
+Run `build_and_publish`.
+Don't forget to bump plugin version in turtle repo!